ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 Among user paths that begin with a sign-in, only 2.8% lead to a purchase.
 In contrast, 17.2% of paths that don’t start with a sign-in end in a purchase.
 This suggests there may be friction in the sign-in process, users could be getting frustrated or encountering an error that prevents them from completing their purchase.

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-5.3.png" alt="linearly separable data">

+## Next steps

+Analysis without action is not super useful, so, let's end this article with some recommendations:

+* Run an A/B test on promotions.
+User paths with a `view_promotion` event show much higher purchase conversion rates.
+Testing can confirm whether the promotion itself drives this effect.
+* Fix potential sign-in issues.
+Paths starting with a sign-in have significantly lower purchase rates, suggesting friction or tracking loss.
+* Investigate the landing page **Apparel/Google+Dino+Game+Tee**.
+It receives notable traffic but has zero add-to-cart and purchase conversions.
+* Review **/Apparel**, **Lifestyle/Bags**, and **Lifestyle/Drinkware**.
+Low engagement on these pages could stem from a mismatch between user intent and landing-page content.
+If targeting is correct, assess UX and layout.
+* Segment **Apparel/Mens/Mens+T+Shirts** by country.
+Strong add-to-cart rates but weak purchases may reflect logistics limits such as restricted shipping.
+* Analyze traffic sources for **Apparel/Mens** and **Shop+By+Brand+Google**.
+Both convert efficiently; understanding which channels drive them could inform campaign scaling.

+If you enjoyed this article, connect with me on [LinkedIn](https://www.linkedin.com/in/arben-kqiku-301457117/).

+Happy coding :)